 American culture is founded on consuming.
-Some of our purchases are necessary - medical bills, education, rent or a mortgage - while others are things that we enjoy (vacations, dinners, movies, etc.).
+Some of our purchases are necessary-medical bills, education, rent or a mortgage-while others are things that we enjoy (vacations, dinners, movies, etc.).
 Both expense groups are important and necessary.
 Living in U.S. society, after all, requires us to spend money.

 Managing your expenses within the framework of a budget is necessary to survive financially.
 A budget is the best way to break the crippling cycle of debt.
 U.S. consumer debt has reached epidemic proportions.
-According to the Federal Reserve, Americans have accumulated \$2.562 trillion in consumer debt (excluding mortgages) and have total revolving debt -primarily credit cards -- of \$963.5 billion.
+According to the Federal Reserve, as of October 2009, Americans have accumulated \$2.482 trillion in consumer debt (excluding mortgages) and have total revolving debtprimarily credit cards-of \$888.1 billion.